Layr-Labs/incredible-squaring-avs-rs/README.md

 }
 ```

-We are covering first the case where we receive a `NewTaskCreated` event.
-In that case, we create a `NewTaskCreated` struct, and send it as parameter of the [`process_new_task_created_log()` method](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L141-L146), that adds the task to the tasks HashMap, indexed by the task index.
-If we receive a `TaskResponded` event, then we process that event obtaining the index of that task, [to verify that index matches](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L110) a task in the tasks HashMap.
+First, we will cover the case where we receive a `NewTaskCreated` event.
+In that case, we create a `NewTaskCreated` struct and send it as a parameter of the [`process_new_task_created_log()` method](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L141-L146), that adds that task to the tasks HashMap, indexed by the task index.
+If we receive a `TaskResponded` event, then we process that event, obtaining the index of that task, [to verify that index matches](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L110) a task in the tasks HashMap.
 If matches a task, we will call to [`call_challenge()` method](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/challenger/src/lib.rs#L149):

 ``` Rust
 pub async fn call_challenge(&self, task_index: u32) -> Result<(), ChallengerError> {